 As usual, the write operations are recorded in tentative versions of objects and are invisible to other transactions until a closeTransaction request is issued and the transaction is committed.
 Every object has a write timestamp and a set of tentative versions, each of which has a write timestamp associated with it; each object also has a set of read timestamps.
 The write timestamp of the (committed) object is earlier than that of any of its tentative versions, and the set of read timestamps can be represented by its maximum member.
 Whenever a transaction's write operation on an object is accepted, the server creates a new tentative version of the object with its write timestamp set to the transaction timestamp.
-A transaction's read operation is directed to the version with the maximum write timestamp less than the transaction is added to its set of read timestamps.
-Whenever a transaction is added to its accepted, the timestamp of the transaction is added to its set of read timestamps.
+A transaction's read operation is directed to the version with the maximum write timestamp less than the transaction timestamp.
+Whenever a transaction's read operation on an object is accepted, the timestamp of the transaction is added to its set of read timestamps.
 When a transaction is committed, the values of the tentative versions become the values of the objects, and the timestamps of the tentative versions become the timestamps of the corresponding objects.
 In timestamp ordering, each request by a transaction for a read or write operation on an object is checked to see whether it conforms to the operation conflict rules.
-A request by the current transaction T_c can conflict with previous operations done by other transactions, T_i , whose timestamps indicate that they should be later than T_c .
-These rules are shown in Figure 16.29, in which $T_i > T_c$ means T_i is later than T_c and $T_i < T_c$ means if $(T_c \cdot \text{maximum read timestamp on } D \&\&$
+A request by the current transaction $T_c$ can conflict with previous operations done by other transactions, $T_i$ , whose timestamps indicate that they should be later than $T_c$ .
+These rules are shown in Figure 16.29, in which $T_i > T_c$ means $T_i$ is later than $T_c$ and $T_i < T_c$ means if $(T_c \bullet \text{maximum read timestamp on } D \& \&$

-T_i , is earlier than T_c .
+$T_i$ , is earlier than $T_c$ .

-Timestamp ordering write rule: By combining rules 1 and 2 we get the following rule for deciding whether to accept a write operation requested by transaction T_c on object D:
+Timestamp ordering write rule: By combining rules 1 and 2 we get the following rule for deciding whether to accept a write operation requested by transaction $T_c$ on object D:

-T_c > write timestamp on committed version of D)
+$T_c$ > write timestamp on committed version of D)

-perform write operation on tentative version of D with write timestamp T_c else / write is too late /
+perform write operation on tentative version of D with write timestamp $T_c$ else /\ write is too late \/

-Abort transaction T_c
+Abort transaction $T_c$

-If a tentative version with write timestamp T_c already exists, the write operation is addressed to it; otherwise, a new tentative version is created and given write timestamp T_c .
+If a tentative version with write timestamp $T_c$ already exists, the write operation is addressed to it; otherwise, a new tentative version is created and given write timestamp $T_c$ .
 Note that any write that 'arrives too late' is aborted - it is too late in the sense that a transaction with a later timestamp has already read or written the object.

-Figure 16.30 illustrates the action of a write operation by transaction T_3 in cases where T_3 • maximum read timestamp on the object (the read timestamps are not shown).
-In cases (a) to (c), T_3 > write timestamp on the committed version of the object and a tentative version with write timestamp T_3 is inserted at the appropriate place in the list of tentative versions ordered by their transaction timestamps.
-In case (d), T_3 < write timestamp on the committed version of the object and the transaction is aborted.
+Figure 16.30 illustrates the action of a write operation by transaction $T_3$ in cases where $T_3$ - maximum read timestamp on the object (the read timestamps are not shown).
+In cases (a) to (c), $T_3$ > write timestamp on the committed version of the object and a tentative version with write timestamp $T_3$ is inserted at the appropriate place in the list of tentative versions ordered by their transaction timestamps.
+In case (d), $T_3$ < write timestamp on the committed version of the object and the transaction is aborted.

-Timestamp ordering read rule: By using rule 3 we arrive at the following rule for deciding whether to accept immediately, to wait or to reject a read operation requested by transaction T_c on object D:
+Timestamp ordering read rule: By using rule 3 we arrive at the following rule for deciding whether to accept immediately, to wait or to reject a read operation requested by transaction $T_c$ on object D:

-if (T_c > write timestamp on committed version of D) {
+''' if ( T_c > write timestamp on committed version of D) {

-let D{selected} be the version of D with the maximum write timestamp δT_c if (D{selected} is committed)
+let D{\mathrm{selected}} be the version of D with the maximum write timestamp \eth T_c if (D{\mathrm{selected}} is committed)

-perform read operation on the version D{selected}
+perform read operation on the version D{\mathrm{selected}}